Krasko25/Obsidian-Sync/Archive/diary.md

 >
 > Missing out on all the events has also been quite of a breaking point for me.
 I suppose it's a mindset thing?
 Something you will get used to when you truly think through what your priorities are with things.

- It so good when you know yourself, know what is really important.
+ It is so good when you know yourself, know what is really important.
 I think, that I know what principles I want to use to lead my actions, but this alone doesn't do a trick for me.
 Just a clarity with understanding of what I need to do at the exact moment is not enough, because I usually don't do this.
-And that is the worst part - I know, that when I am being true to my promises, It feels awesome.
+And that is the worst part: I know, that when I am being true to my promises, It feels awesome.
 I can work and rest plenty, and be happy about this, but, for some stupid reasons, it is hard to act this way.

  P.S: I am not trying to make a victim out of myself, I'm just being a bit extra dramatic.
 After all, I need to prepare for my essay exam ¯\\_(ツ)_/¯.